 Gracie Slick

 When I served in 1970, the peace anthems of the late sixties were very popular along with hard rock.
 While out on convoy duty, we would often see Grunts (*Note 1) trudging along the road, taking a breather, listening to small portable radios in their uniform pockets.
-I was happy they had that to enjoy.
+I was happy they had music to enjoy.
 Their lives were extremely difficult and any pleasure they got out of life; they earned tenfold.

 USO shows provided entertainment for homesick American troops